AUTOMATIC1111/stable-diffusion-webui/state-of-things-next.md

 ## Immediate next task

-Implement Phase 0 only: capture and replay the exact nine-call PyTorch UNet contract.
-Then create the standalone native replay harness.
-Do not begin WebUI integration until the raw native shootout produces a clear result.
+Do not begin native WebUI integration.
+The single-call native shootout already failed the speed and validity gates.
+If a materially different engine becomes available, reuse the opt-in capture tooling and require it to beat the synchronized 874.597 ms batch-two PyTorch reference by at least 20–25% before expanding to batch one or the complete nine-call sequence.